I buy my own insurance and I've been shocked by big jumps in the cost of my premiums. Do I have to keep worrying about this?

 If they spend less than this percentage, health insurance companies have to send out rebates to customers.

 However, employers who are self-insured don't have to follow this rule.
-A self-insured employer is a company that collects premiums from its workers and then pays the workers' medical claims itself.
+A self-insured employer is a company that pays the workers' medical claims itself.

 I take good care of my health.
 Can I start getting preventive services free of charge?

-Yes.
-You may now be able to get a number of preventive treatments and services without an out-of-pocket payment.
+You may now be able to get a number of preventive treatments and services without extra out-of-pocket costs.

-Out-of-pocket payments are medical costs that you have to pay on your own, often through a copay or coinsurance payment.
+Out-of-pocket payments are medical costs that you have to pay on your own, often through a copay, coinsurance, or a deductible .
 A copay is a set amount you have to pay for a health service that's covered by your insurance plan.
 For instance, each time you see a doctor you may pay $15, and your health plan pays the rest of the charges.
-Coinsurance is the amount you pay for a covered health service that's usually a percentage of the full cost.
+Coinsurance is a percentage of the cost of health care services.
 For instance, you might pay 20% of the cost when you see a doctor and your health plan pays the rest.